GitDrinou/modal-confirm-component/README.md

 # What is this ?

-Get a confirm modal when user click on a button.
+Get a simple modal when user click on a button.

 ## Prerequisites